Kafka Streams vs. Apache Flink

 As a user, it can be challenging to determine the right solution that meets your needs now, and in the future.
 That’s because switching between stream processing tools is not a trivial decision, and can set you back later.

 Learn more about high-level differences between Kafka Streams vs. Flink to make the right choice for your team.

 - Final Thoughts

-Kafka Streams API and Apache Flink both come from the open source world and offer native streaming processing.
-Learn more about strengths and limitations of each framework.
+While both Kafka Streams and Flink come from the open source world and offer native stream processing, each has unique strengths and limitations.

 What Is Kafka Streams?

 Kafka Streams API is a powerful, lightweight library and stream processing engine, designed to build standard java applications.
 This powerful and embeddable system can be used for microservices, reactive stateful applications, and event-driven systems.
 It is a native component of Apache Kafka, which allows it to be scalable and fault tolerant, as it relies on its distributed architecture.